 America’s war on drugs never touched African soil, but the war on terror belatedly did.
 Since the 9/11 attacks, the United States has increased military activities in Africa to combat terrorism and radicalization.

 Under the Obama/Biden presidency, the Pentagon created a specific command for Africa – AFRICOM as part of its division of the world under its military command centers.
-Following a huge outcry from African leaders, AFRICOM’s headquarters were placed in Berlin, Germany but that didn’t stop the unit from launching its first war on the continent.
+Following a huge outcry from African leaders, AFRICOM’s headquarters were not placed on the continent but in Berlin, Germany, but that didn’t stop the unit from launching its first war on the continent.
 Ironically, the commander in chief was a son of the soil.

-Libya quickly turned into a disaster after the toppling of Colonel Muammar Gaddafi, which rages on killing thousands and becoming the latest breeding ground for the slave trade.
-There was also the introduction of drone strikes in Somalia, Chad, Niger, Mali, and Burkina Faso through the same period coincided with the strengthening of terror groups like Al Shabaab, ISIS-Maghreb, and Boko Haram.
+Libya quickly turned into a disaster after the toppling of Colonel Muammar Gaddafi, which rages on killing thousands and igniting a booming slave trade.
+There was also the introduction of drone strikes in Somalia, Chad, Niger, Mali, and Burkina Faso through the same period that coincided with the strengthening of terror groups like Al Shabaab, ISIS-Maghreb, and Boko Haram.